yongtheskill/tp/docs/UserGuide.md

 ### Creating command aliases: `alias`

 Create a personal shortcut word that triggers a built-in command.
-For example, you could create `a` as a shortcut for `add` so you type less.
+For example, you could create `e` as a shortcut for `edit` so you type less.

 ##### Format